-Writing alert rules using KQL is powerful, but does not have to be complex.
-A good example would be rules that in traditional SIEM use Active Lists (or Reference Sets, depending on your SIEM).
+Writing alert rules using KQL is powerful but does not have to be complex.
+A good example would be rules which in traditional SIEM use Active Lists (or Reference Sets, depending on your SIEM).
 When presenting KQL rules, I am often asked how to implement Active Lists in Sentinel.
-While replicating Active Lists in Sentinel is a good topic for another blog post, I will focus here on avoiding Active Lists in the first place using Sentinel query based rules.
+While replicating Active Lists in Sentinel is a good topic for another blog post, I will focus here on avoiding Active Lists in the first place using Sentinel query-based rules.
 You just don't need them in most cases.

 Active Lists are mostly used for two purposes:

-In this blog post I will focus on the former.
-A future post will discuss implementing lookup tables in Azure Sentinel" to learn about the latter.
+In this blog post, I will focus on the former.
+Read 'Implementing Lookups in Azure Sentinel" to learn about the latter.

 The rule looks for:

 This approach works, but it is far from trivial and is hard to maintain.
 It requires two unrelated rules and a separate Active List object.
 The actual time frames for the use case are actually the Active List record TTL rather than any rule property.
 Make the scenarios slightly more complex - by adding a 3rd event condition - and it becomes unmanageable.